PostHog/posthog.com/contents/blog/hacker-news-premortem.md

 > "readers who visit the site to learn how engineers and entrepreneurs talk, and what they talk about, can find themselves immersed in conversations that resemble the output of duelling Markov bots trained on libertarian economics blogs"

-A Hacker News Pre-Mortem is a term (source: I just made it up) for when you do your best to preempt the criticism your thing could get if it got to the front page of Hacker News.
+A Hacker News Pre-Mortem is a term I just made it up, for when you do your best to preempt the criticism your thing could get if it got to the front page of Hacker News.

 > This is _not_ a 'how to go viral' guide.
 If you want to do that, ironically don't focus on it.
 Instead, create unusually helpful content and share it.
 I mainly write about topics other founders ask me, or interesting things I observe first hand about our company), since I am in a unique position to write about those topics.

 We've had our [repo](https://github.com/posthog/posthog), [side projects](https://isgoogleanalyticsillegal.com/) and [several](what-to-ask-in-interviews) [blog](story-about-pivots) [posts](moving-to-sf/) all get to the front page.

-So, what are the basic criticisms that come up over and over?
+So, what are the basic criticisms that come up over and over for projects posted there?

 ## I can't tell from your website what this does